Reflex Sympathetic Dystrophy (RSD)

-We presently have a client who has been diagnosed with REFLEX SYMPATHETIC DYSTROPHY (RSD) also known as COMPLEX REGIONAL PAIN SYNDROME (CRPS).
+We presently have a client who has been diagnosed with Reflex Sympathetic Dystrophy (RSD) also known as Complex Regional Pain Syndrome (CRPS).
 RSD is a unique clinical syndrome that may develop following trauma, severe or minor.
 Claimants with RSD typically report burning, aching, or searing pain that starts out at the site of the trauma and can then spread to other limbs or parts of the body.
-In our case, our claimant is a 30 year old women who fractured her finger playing football.
-She had surgery on the finger but it ever healed properly.
+In our case, our claimant is a 30-year-old woman who fractured her finger playing football.
+She had surgery on the finger but it never healed properly.
 She can’t bend it or make a fist.
-After the surgery her hand started to swell and tingle.
-She also had a burning , searing pain first in the injured hand and then in her other, non-injured hand.
+After the surgery, her hand started to swell and tingle.
+She also had a burning, searing pain first in the injured hand and then in her other, non-injured hand.
 Thereafter she developed symptoms all over her body including both her lower extremities.
 The pain and spasms are so bad that both her feet contract inward during an episode making it extremely difficult for her to walk.
-She certainly can no longer do her job as a certified nurses assistant.
+She certainly can no longer do her job as a certified nurse’s assistant.

 The Disability Lawyers with the San Diego Disability Law Group analyze each case according to the sequential evaluation process applied to all initial Social Security insurance claims and all adult SSI claims i.e. 1) Is the claimant presently engaged in substantial gainful activity; 2) Does the claimant have a severe impairment; 3) Does the impairment meet or equal a listed impairment; 4) Does the impairment prevent the claimant from performing past relevant work and 5) Does the impairment prevent the performance of other work considering the claimant’s age, education and prior work experience.

 The Social Security Administration publishes a Listing of Impairments with medical evidence requirements which, if met, are conclusive of social security disability.
-Sometimes however, a severe condition like REFLEX SYMPATHETIC DYSTROPHY is not listed in the Listing of Impairments but is addressed in a Social Security Policy Interpretation Ruling.
+Sometimes, however, a severe condition like RSD is not listed in the Listing of Impairments but is addressed in a Social Security Policy Interpretation Ruling.
 In preparing this case, the Disability Lawyers at the San Diego Disability Law Group referenced SSR 03-02P ” EVALUATING REFLEX SYMPATHETIC DYSTROPHY SYNDROME/COMPLEX REGIONAL PAIN SYNDROME”.

 SSR 03-02P acknowledges that RSD/CRPS is a chronic pain syndrome most often resulting from trauma to a single extremity and that patients typically report persistent, burning, aching or searing pain that is initially localized to the site of the injury.
 The degree of pain is often out of proportion to the severity of the precipitating injury and cases have been reported to progress and spread to other limbs, or to remote parts of the body (Like in our case).

-The Disability Attorneys with the San Diego Disability Law Group know that it is important in RSD/CRPS cases to present longitudinal treatment records which document the above referenced criteria in order to make the strongest case possible for RSD/CRPS claimants.
+The Disability Attorneys with the San Diego Disability Law Group know that it is important in RSD/CRPS cases to present longitudinal treatment records that document the above-referenced criteria in order to make the strongest case possible for RSD/CRPS claimants.

 As a claimant with RSD/CRPS it is extremely important for you to continually tell you treating doctors about your symptoms and the effect that your symptoms have on your activities of daily living and your ability to function.
 Develop a longitudinal medical record that clearly documents your RSD/CRPS symptoms.
 Documenting your symptoms will enable your Disability Lawyer to present the best claim possible.

-If you or any friend or family member has a Social Security Disability claim or question, contact the Disability Attorneys at the San Diego Disability Law Group for a free consultation at 619-238-9000.
+If you or any friend or family member has a Social Security Disability claim or question, contact the Disability Attorneys at the San Diego Disability Law Group for a free consultation, or call us at 619-338-9000.